 The following summary highlights information contained elsewhere in this prospectus.
 This summary is not complete and does not contain all of the information you should consider before investing in our securities.
-You should read the entire prospectus carefully, including the "Risk factors" and "Cautionary statement concerning forward-looking information" sections and our historical consolidated financial statements and the notes to those financial statements, before making an investment decision.
+You should read the entire prospectus carefully, including the "Risk factors" and "Forward-looking statements" sections and our historical consolidated financial statements and the notes to those financial statements, before making an investment decision.

-Our company
+Our Company

 We are a leading vertically integrated Latin American forestry and wood products company.
 Our main products include wood boards, solid wood products, sawn lumber and logs.
 We grow and harvest timber in plantations located in some of the fastest tree growth rate areas in the world and sell our manufactured products primarily to the construction and furniture industries, mainly in Latin America and the United States, as well as to customers in other markets such as Europe and Asia.
 Our planted forests provide us with a sustainable low cost source of raw material that can be used to manufacture many of our products, particularly solid wood products.
 In 2004, 62% of our sales were in investment grade countries, Chile, Mexico and the United States, which accounted for 17%, 16% and 29%, respectively, of our sales in that year.
 The rest of Latin America accounting for 7%, 14%, 6% and 2%, respectively, of our sales in that year.
 The remaining 4% of our sales in 2004 was from exports to 50 countries outside of Latin America and the United States.
-We produced 3.8 million cubic meters of forest products in 2004, generating US\$651 million of net sales, US\$95 million of operating income and US\$56.8 million of net sales, US\$48 million of operating income and US\$21.6 million of net sales, US\$48 million of operating income and US\$21.6 million of net sales, US\$48 million of operating income and US\$21.6 million of net income.
+We produced 3.8 million cubic meters of forest products in 2004, generating US\$651 million of net sales, US\$95 million of operating income and US\$56.8 million of net sales, US\$48 million of operating income and US\$21.6 million of net income.